Boeing (McDonnell-Douglas) F-15 Eagle

 Typically for a fighter designed in the early 1970s the F-15 Eagle has double vertical stabilisers, cropped delta shaped wings, wedge shaped air intakes at the side of the fuselage and bubble canopy.
 Distinctive compared to similar aircraft are the tops of the vertical stabilisers, with a sort of antennas pointing forward.
 Also the vertical stabilisers are not tilted.

 How to recognise the different versions of the F-15 will be added later.

 Confusion possible with

 The MiG-25 and MiG-31 are also similarly shaped as the F-15.
-However they have no bubble canopy, no forward pointing antennas on top of the vertical stabilisers and two wheels on the nose gear.
+However, they have no bubble canopy, no forward pointing antennas on top of the vertical stabilisers, but do have two wheels on the nose gear.

 The successor of the F-15, the F‑22 Raptor, also has two fins (but tilted outward), a bubble canopy and rectangular air intakes, but of a different shape when viewed from the side.
 Also the wings are more of a regular delta shape than a cropped delta.

 The Fulcrum has the same basic characteristics as the F-15, with one big difference: the wedge shaped air intakes are underneath the fuselage instead of on the side of the fuselage.
 The same applies to the Sukhoi Su‑27 family.